09th Jul 2022

 Why?
 Because saying yes is not listening to what you want, it’s not honouring your needs.
 Saying yes is pleasing others because you’re scared not to.
 You are afraid of being judged.
 You’re terrified of being abandoned so you say yes when you want to say no. Well, that was then and this is now.
 This is the summer when you are learning how to say no and it will feel so good!

 It’s not just us mere mortals that seem to be pushing back.
-Look at Britney Spears and the ongoing coverage of her opposition of her decade-long conservatorship, Meghan and Harry who are refusing to stay silent over issues they’ve experienced within the Royal family and Naomi Osaka refusing to compete at Wimbledon due to a requirement for her to appear at press conferences.
-It is no coincidence that this is now happening hot on the heels of the pandemic.
+Look at Britney Spears and the coverage of her opposition of her decade-long conservatorship, Meghan and Harry who are refusing to stay silent over issues they’ve experienced within the Royal family and Naomi Osaka who refused to compete at Wimbledon due to a requirement for her to appear at press conferences.
+It is no coincidence that this is all happening hot on the heels of the pandemic.

 These are just a few, admittedly unusual, examples of high profile people standing up for what they believe, but all around me I’m witnessing people not wanting to go back to being who they were before all this.
 They know that they won’t have this chance to stand their ground in the same way and are just acting on it.